The Story of Veranda

 "My wife found the propert and we'd always wanted to do a spec," exlpains Darcy Sheppard.
 He and his wife, Heather own Sheppard Construction and both have an ...Read more

 What makes your shop unique?
 What makes Veranda unique is how people discover right here in downtown Bracebridge affordable, high quality beautiful furnishings to enhance their living space.
-It is fun seeing clients' delight, when discovering they do not need their own decorator, do not need to go south, do not need to break the bank, but can shop to real advantage locally...Read more
+It is fun seeing clients' delight, when discovering they do not need their own decorator, do not need to go south, do not need to break the bank, but can shop ...Read more

 The Place: Veranda in downtown Bracebridge links a pleasing collection of furniture and furnishings in four showrooms: Home, Lodge, Cottage and Retreat.